vukics/cppqed/doc/multiarray.rst

 The ``Array`` class of the Blitz++ library
 ----------------------------------------------

-Due to the abovementioned recursiveness, the state vector of a composite quantum system is most conveniently represented as a complex (:c:type:`dcomp`) multi-array.
+Due to the abovementioned recursiveness, the state vector of a composite quantum system is most conveniently represented as a complex (:type:`dcomp`) multi-array.
 For a definition of the multi-array concept cf. the `Boost.MultiArray manual <http://www.boost.org/doc/libs/1_44_0/libs/multi_array/doc/reference.html#MultiArray>`_.

 By virtue of its adequacy for numerics and its efficiency, we have chosen the ``Array`` class from the `Blitz++ library <http://www.oonumerics.org>`_ to represent state vectors on the lowest level in the framework.